Posts

 Image

 Depreciation is not a real account as it is not an asset account which is considered to be a real account account.
 It is also not a personal account as it is not related with natural or living persons.
 Yes, it is a Nominal Account which is charged to expense for the period and recorded in Income Statement.
 Actually, all the expense accounts are considered as nominal accounts.
+It is just an estimation of the cost of a Fixed Asset that a percentage of the cost of the non current asset will be reduced every year.
+It is a non cash item in Income Statement as it does not involve cash account in the adjusting entry.
 So, we can say that a depreciation is a nominal account and not a real and personal account.

 Accumulated Depreciation Is A Nominal Account Real Or Personal Account